Overview

 - Project counsel for electric transmission line project involving NEPA review, tribal consultation, historic preservation issues, and species consultation.

-- Project counsel for mining clients, including recent successes for mining and exploration projects obtaining US Forest Service and Bureau of Land Management authorizations and associated NEPA reviews, ESA consultations, and tribal consultations.
+- Project counsel for mining clients, including recent successes for mining and exploration projects obtaining US Forest Service and Bureau of Land Management (BLM) authorizations and associated NEPA reviews, ESA consultations, and tribal consultations.

 - Lead counsel on federal CWA section 404 permitting matter involving client’s new mines and mine extension projects in Florida, involving key NEPA, protected species, and wetlands issues, and defense of permit in federal court.